 The sphere of senior executives encompassed by the guidelines comprises the President and other members of the Group Executive Management.

-The total number of shares that can be allocated pursuant to the long-term incentive programs during the years 2014–2016 must not exceed 12,540,000 shares, which corresponds to approximately 1 percent of the number of outstanding shares in Sandvik.
+LTI 2017 encompasses approximately 350 senior executives and key employees in the Sandvik Group, divided into four categories.
+The maximum number of Sandvik shares that can be allocated pursuant to LTI 2017 is 3,500,000 shares, which corresponds to approximately 0.28 percent of the number of outstanding shares in Sandvik.